riceluxs1t/mini_programming_bootcamp/README.md

 These are the following components for grading of homework X.

-- HOMEWORKNAME : supplied as one of the arguments of the "grade" django command.
-STUDENTNAME: supplied as one of the arguments of the "grade" django command. "grade" django command exists in path "grader.management.commands.grade.py" An example use case is "python manage.py grade homework2 nate". homework2 corresponds to HOMEWORKNAME and nate to STUDENTNAME
+- HOMEWORK_NAME : supplied as one of the arguments of the "grade" django command.
+USER_NAME: supplied as one of the arguments of the "grade" django command. "grade" django command exists in path "grader.management.commands.grade.py" An example use case is "python manage.py grade homework2 nate". homework2 corresponds to HOMEWORK_NAME and nate to USER_NAME

-- a solution module at path "grader.solutions.HOMEWORKNAME.PY".
+- a solution module at path "grader.solutions.HOMEWORK_NAME.PY".
 This file contains a class named Grader, which supplies a method called "run_tests".
 Any solution file that implements these two things works with the underlying system.
 It is easier, however, to implement one that subclasses the supplied "base_grader" class which provides some utility functions such